Color contact lenses: Which are best for you?

 Opaque colored tints are the best choice if you have dark eyes.
 For a natural-looking change, try a lighter honey brown or hazel colored lens.

 But if you really want to stand out from the crowd, opt for contact lenses in vivid colors, such as blue, green or violet.
 And if your skin is dark, bright-colored lenses can create a show-stopping new look.

 SEE RELATED: What color contacts are right for you?

 If you're after a truly individualized look, some contact lens manufacturers specialize in creating custom color tints for both prescription and non-prescription contact lenses.

 Custom-made tints are created from a variety of colors in varying densities.
-Customized color lenses typically are semi-translucent, creating a natural-looking appearance.
+The colors typically are semi-translucent, creating a natural-looking appearance.
 They can even camouflage a congenital eye defect or eye injury, or mimic the appearance of a healthy pupil.

-Custom-tinted contacts aren't just for cosmetic reasons.
-Color tints are increasingly popular among professional athletes to increase their visual performance.
+Custom-tinted color contacts aren't just for cosmetic use.
+Custom tints are increasingly popular among professional athletes to increase their visual performance.

 Key benefits of "sport tint" contact lenses are reduced glare, enhanced contrast sensitivity and heightened depth perception.
 A green tint, for example, can enable a tennis player to see the ball more clearly on the court.

 There now are also contact lenses that have a photochromic tint that adjusts automatically to different lighting conditions.